Some Intelligent Competition

 The Age of Aquarius

-Mattel Electronics then feels the need to enter the growing stand-alone home PC market, and they find the system in their own backyard…the Hong Kong manufacturers of the Intellivision line, Radofin Electronics Far East.
+Mattel Electronics then feels the need to enter the growing stand-alone home PC market, and they find the system close to home… Radofin Electronics of Mountain View, California.
 Based on Radofin’s line of computers utilizing Zilog’s ubiquitous CPU, Mattel develops the Aquarius Home Computer System and introduces it at what is a very busy 1983 CES in Las Vegas for the company.
 The computer sports a 3.5 MHz Z80A CPU, but only a paltry 4K of standard system RAM.
 There are available memory expansion packs taking this up to 64K in 4K and 16K increments.
 Two graphics modes are offered: a low-res mode at 40×24, and a high-res mode at 80×72.
-A barebones version of MS BASIC is built into initial version of the computer; an extended version is promised later.
+A barebones version of MS BASIC is built into the initial version of the computer; an extended version is promised later.

 Since the computer has a Z80 CPU, it can also handle the vast library of CP/M software, via a promised Master Expansion Module that would add dual floppy drives to the Aquarius.
 This module would also allow 16K memory expansion boards to be added.
 Getting in on the 80′s home automation craze, a device called the Command Console will be sold for the Aquarius, allowing modules to be programmed to control aspects of the household such as a coffee maker and light fixtures.